top of page

 Introduction to Agile Project Management

-In its purest definition, Agile project management focuses on integrating feedback in sustained releases of a software project.
+Agile project management focuses on integrating feedback in sustained releases of a software project.
 There are two widespread frameworks of Agile—Scrum and Kanban.

 • Kanban typically values transparency above all.
 This includes efficient and effective communication, with tasks often depicted on a board, allowing members of a team to be up to date constantly.

-And this sounds all good and well—but how is it relevant to project management?
+But how is it relevant to project management?
 As with many other methods and techniques, Agile project management is transferrable to industries outside of software development.
 Its concept aligns with the dynamic and iterative nature of animation projects.
-Constant feedback and improvement, flexibility in art and creative collaboration are all crucial to successful, structured approaches to larger animation projects.

 Key Agile Principles for Animation